DisCoTec/discotec.github.io/2019/forte.md

 Contributions must be written in English according to one of the three categories described below.
 They should report on original, unpublished work, not submitted for publication elsewhere (cf. IFIP’s codes of conduct, see <http://www.ifip.org/> under
 Publications/Links)

-The submissions must be prepared as a PDF using Springer’s LNCS style.
+Submissions must be prepared as a PDF using Springer’s LNCS style.
 Submissions not adhering to the specified constraints of their respective category may be rejected without review.

 ### Submission Categories
 This year, FORTE accepts contributions in three categories: __regular (full) papers__, __short papers__, and __journal-first papers__.
 These categories and their associated criteria are described in detail below.

 Authors of *short* and *journal-first* papers must be marked as such in their manuscript and in EasyChair (for instance, in the submission's title).

-1. __Regular (full) papers__ (page limit: 15 pages + 2 pages references)
+1. __Regular (full) papers__ (page limit: up to 15 pages + 2 pages references)

    A regular paper submission describes thorough and complete research results in the scope of the conference.